-The biological effect on marine gastropods reproductive organs has been classified after the Vas deference Sequence index (VDSI), and due to the different sensitivity, good status is achieved at the threshold value of VDSI 2 for the sensitive species dog whelk (Nucella lapillus) and red whelk (Neptunea antiqua).
+The biological effect on marine gastropods reproductive organs, known as imposex, has been classified after the Vas deference Sequence (VDS), and due to the different sensitivity, good status is achieved at the threshold value of VDSI 2 for the sensitive species dog whelk (Nucella lapillus) and red whelk (Neptunea antiqua).
 Most other less sensitive species are set at good status for a threshold value of VDSI 0.3, with exception of the laver spire shell (Peringa ulvea) for which good status threshold value is set at only VDSI 0.1.
 The stations assessed are shown in Results figure 5.
 Examples of time trends are shown in Results figure 6.

 Results figure 5.
-Map presenting status based on imposex effect in marine gastropods (VDSI) at each sampling station.
+Map presenting status based on imposex effect in (biota) marine gastropods (VDSI) at each sampling station.
 Green colour represents achieving the threshold value (good status) and red colour represents failing the threshold value (not good status).
 Filled large circles represent results based on five or more years, full evaluation (see Assessment protocol), small filled circles represent results based on three-four years and empty circles represent results based on <3 years, initial status assessment.
-Triangles indicating trends (downward) at Gothenburg and Great Belt.
-Results based on preliminary status assessment based on the Assessment protocol.
-[Source: http://dome.ices.dk/HELCOMHZ2016/main.html].
+Triangles indicating trends (downward) at Gothenburg (transekt, 3 stations), Blankaholm Kaj in the Western Gotland Basin and the Great Belt.
+Click here to access interactive maps at the HELCOM Map and Data Service: TBT and imposex.